tposney/midi-qol/README.md

     * a weapon has an attack bonus > 0: it is assumed to be magical
     * a weapon has the "Magical" property set: attacks are considered magical.
 (The magical property for weapons only exists if midi-qol is enabled)

 You can configure how much resistance reduces damage or how much vulnerability increases damage.
 Defaults to the dnd setting of 0.5 and 2.
-These figures multiply the damage done of the aprropriate type by the multiplier
+These figures multiply the damage done of the appropriate type by the multiplier
 * **Auto apply item effects to target** If the item had dynamic effects which are currently active as specified and the target was hit and did not save; OR did not save; OR there are no attacks or saves: dynamic effects is called to apply the active effects to each such target.
 This includes self if a self target is specified.

 ### **Roll Other formula for rwak/mwak** **Roll Other formula for spells**